Photo taken of 93K in previous hangar location – Now located at KSUS Million Air B-9

 Do not leave the tow bar connected to the nose wheel unless you have a hand connected to it also.
 If you are walking away, remove the tow bar.
 We do not want prop damage or worse due to the risk of leaving it connected with engine start or flight.

-We have experienced starter failure recently, possibly from over heating the starter.
-The Archer is a little difficult to start (every plane has it’s own personality).
+The Archer is a little difficult to start (every plane has its own personality).
 Starter time limits are now set at 10 seconds on 30 seconds off, up to 3 tries and then a 2 minute cool down.
 If the engine does not start after 5 blade rotations, something is wrong, either not enough fuel or possibly too much (flooded).
 Maintenance has advised for this Archer to use 3 to 4 good primes and fuel pump on for start when OAT is greater than 10 C and 5 to 10 times when less than 10 C. To prime, unlock primer, pull full aft and count to 4 or 5.
 It sucks fuel very slowly so be patient.
 Lock the primer in (push full in and rotate 180 degrees and pull to be sure it is locked).
 Turn fuel pump off after engine start, and back on before takeoff per standard procedure and checklist.
 If flooded, follow manufacturers procedures in the POH guidance to start in a flooded condition.